Tiny-Foxes/OutFox-he/README.md

 While steps in english can mean both a chart and the action itself (stepping) so I've tried to separate them to make them more distinct.
 In my translation the word Steps(סטפים) defines the charts/diffuculties while actual steps (for things such as step counts) should use the actual translation for steps(צעדים).
 I'll try to think of more stuff but I'll write more notes as the translation proccess continues.
 #### Personal notes:
-I have a Huge passion for the dance games community and it is my pleasure to give back to this community even with this small contribution to help Stepmania cross the language barrier.
+I have a Huge passion for the dance games community and it is my pleasure to give back to this community even with this small contribution to help this game cross the language barrier.
 With that said, now that I've started learning in collage I really need all the help I can get to make this thing a reality, any little contribution will help me worry less about this thing.

 ### HE